rdubois440/cherry_mx30_usb_bt/README.md

 ##10- Mode Switch - USB or Bluetooth

-On power on, USB mode is active
+On power on, USB mode is active.
-When the key combination Left Control + Left Alt + Right Shift is pressed --> Switch to bluetooth mode When the key combination Left Control + Left Alt + Left Shift is pressed --> Switch to usb mode
+When the key combination Left Control + Left Alt + Right Shift is pressed --> Switch to bluetooth mode.
+When the key combination Left Control + Left Alt + Left Shift is pressed --> Switch to usb mode.

 ```
 #define MODE_USB 	0